Would you rather have a good night’s sleep or be financially sound? Losing sleep can kill you.

 - At Credit Card maximum rates

-- Applied for a Credit Limit increase and been refused
+- Applied for a Credit Limit increase and was refused

-The list could be quite long, so watch out folks, your financial lifestyle may spill over into your health directly and indirectly too.
+The list could be quite long.
+Your financial lifestyle may spill over into your health directly and indirectly too.